watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 This is a simplified electrolyzer unit model used to approximate electrolysis performance.
 With the current build, the model is simulated under the following assumptions:
    * simulation of this unit model is only supported with the Multi-Component Aqueous Solution (MCAS) property package
-   * supports liquid phase only, vapor components are modeled in the liquid phase
+   * supports liquid phase only, vapor-liquid phase equilibrium is not calculated
    * supports steady-state only
    * assumes isothermal conditions and performance is not temperature dependent
    * does not determine equilibrium of electrolysis products in solution